 Let’s unpack the results a little, because there are two important numbers for small (growing) parties like ours:

 The first magic number is … 2 % in the Upper House (Legislative Council).

 When a party in the Upper House gets two percent of the first preference vote, they get their candidate deposit back … which is $6,000 for our two candidates.
-Now that the vote is virtually finalised, our upper house team of Angela Martin and Wendy Davey has 2.2% of the vote.
-Not only do we get our deposit back; this result gives us some serious political bargaining power.
+Our upper house team of Angela Martin and Wendy Davey got 2.2% of the vote.
+Not only did we get our deposit back; this result gives us some serious political bargaining power.

 To put this upper house result into perspective, in 2014 (before the AJP was registered at the state level), Colin Thomas, running under the name of Independent Animal Justice, got just 0.85 of one percent in the Upper House, with 8787 votes.
 Nonetheless, Colin did a great job negotiating preference deals and was the 2nd last candidate excluded in the count.

 We are now a registered party with a much stronger membership base, and we have more than doubled our vote percentage!
 Although changes to the voting system have made it impossible for us to win a seat in the Legislative Council with these numbers, it is still a remarkable achievement.

 The second magic number is 4% in Lower House.

 The same rules about deposit refunds apply to candidates in Lower House electorates, but we need four percent of the primary vote in the Lower House.